CenterForSpatialResearch/NewPoliticsOfCare_map/README.md

-This repo contains code for the New Politics of Care interactive map found at: http://newpoliticsofcare.net/map.html This is a collaboration between the Center for Spatial Research at Columbia and Yale School of Public Health
+This repo contains code for the New Politics of Care interactive map found at: http://newpoliticsofcare.net/map.html

+This is a collaboration between the Center for Spatial Research at Columbia and Yale School of Public Health

+Citing This Project:
+If drawing from or reproducing this work, please cite the project as: Columbia Center for Spatial Research and Yale Global Health Partnership.
+2020.
+Mapping the New Politics of Care. newpoliticsofcare.net

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]